confluentinc/confluent-kafka-dotnet/README.md

 ### Confluent Cloud

 The [Confluent Cloud example](examples/ConfluentCloud) demonstrates how to configure the .NET client for use with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).

-### Known Issues

-The mechanism used by librdkafka to poll simultaneously for both new application and socket events is not supported on Windows.
-If you are on Windows and experiencing poor latency (which may happen in low throughput scenarios in particular), as a workaround, set `socket.blocking.max.ms` to `1` to limit the time librdkafka will block waiting for network events to 1ms (the trade-off being higher CPU usage).
-We will optimize the librdkafka control loop for use on Windows in a future version of the library.

 ## Build